-Because WIOA requires customer choice in selecting training options, the Board will continue to work with providers, even outside the local area, in order to maximize customer choice.
-The Board seeks to align WIOA funded training with in-demand occupations with careers that lead to economic self-sufficiency.
+Because WIOA requires customer choice in selecting training options, the Board and Workforce Services will continue to work with providers, even outside the local area, in order to maximize customer choice.
+Workforce Services aligns WIOA funded training with in-demand occupations with careers that lead to economic self-sufficiency.
+It will be a priority to support job seekers in need of technology or other assistive supports that can help them successfully participate in training activities.

-Due in part to the continued local recovery and relatively low unemployment rate in Frederick County, employers in many industries face challenges finding well-qualified and skilled employees.
-In response, the Board plans to implement a diverse array of services and activities to better meet employers' needs and to support and prepare a skilled and job-ready workforce.
+Due in part to the healthy economic climate and relatively low unemployment rate in Frederick County, employers in many industries face challenges finding well-qualified and skilled employees.
+In response, the Board plans to support a diverse array of services and activities to better meet employers' needs and prepare a skilled and job-ready workforce.